Balance-Analytics-io/BALANCE_Media/posts/work-report-cardano-foundation-grant-01-2023-03-30/work-report-cardano-foundation-grant-01-2023-03-30.md

 ## Work Accomplished

 ### New Bespoke Website & Application Development
-After months of hard work, BALANCE is proud to announce the eminent launch of our brand new bespoke website, complete with an email newsletter subscription and article library space.
+After months of hard work, BALANCE is proud to announce the eminent launch of our brand new bespoke website!

+The website will be complete with an email newsletter subscriptio, article library, and most importantly our curated chart boards.

-The real reason to renovate and clean house on the old website was to tackle the problem of how to create beautiful charts and analysis that is *also* a great user experience of being fast, responsive, and crisp.
-We explored what framework and libraries gave us the best future proof advantage for quality work and design control given the above ethos.
+The real reason to renovate and clean house on the old website was to tackle the problem of how to create beautiful charts and analysis that are *also* a great user experience of being fast, responsive, crisp, and exploratory.

+We explored different open source frameworks and libraries that would position us to have the best chart experience, quality, and future proof advantage.

-Ultimately, after an extensive trade study was performed exploring the solution space, the design decision was made to pursue a Sveltekit Web-app with D3.js Charts combo.
+Ultimately, after an extensive trade study was performed exploring the solution space, the design decision was made to pursue a _*Sveltekit Web-app with D3.js Charts combo*_.

 Though this design decision carried significant work and schedule impacts, and a difficult and uncertain path, the fundamental quality and performance under the hood was the driving factor to create a product that will last for years to come.